hmshreyas7/dish-wish/app/src/main/java/com/example/dishwish/README.md

-# Java Classes - UI

-## Overview

-In this section, very specific details about the Java classes that handle the user interfaces can be found.
+# User Interface

+This section includes specific details about various components of the user interface and how they are handled.

 ## AddDishActivity